 The Foundation subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market, which are measured at fair value.
 Changes in fair value are recognized in the statement of operations in the period incurred.

 Financial assets measured at amortized cost include cash, accounts receivable and HST receivable.

-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and government remittances payable.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 3. CAPITAL ASSETS